youngjoonwon/db/lab-db-01-mysql.md

 <br>

-For Mac: open terminal (under Utilities --> Terminal) for Mac
+For Mac: open terminal (Utilities -> Terminal) for Mac

 For Windows: open powershell from start menu, right click and choose administrator mode